 All staff will:

-- Receive an electronic copy of, read and sign to say that they have read and understood Keeping children safe in education part 1 Sept 2020
+- Receive an electronic copy of, read and sign to say that they have read and understood Keeping Children Safe in Education

 - Receive safeguarding training which is regularly updated so they are equipped with the knowledge and skills to keep children and young people safe.